shamnadps/chatclient_reactjs/README.md

 * browse to http://localhost:3000

+#### PreRequisites for the  Client Application####

+The Client application expectes the server to be running on port 8888.
+The below connectivity calls are requested to the server.

+To get the websocket connectivity : ws://localhost:8888/ To get user details : http://localhost:8888/users
+To get chat history : http://localhost:8888/history

 #### ReactJS Client ####

 The application tries to connect to the websocket server on port 8888.